-- Smoking is not permitted within the school precinct. - Pupils should not bring cigarettes or matches to school.
+- Smoking is not permitted within the school precinct. - Pupils should not bring cigarettes, matches, lighters or e-cigarettes to school.

 The Positive Side

 Gleniffer High School's Behaviour Management Policy does not solely deal with pupils who misbehave.
 It promotes positive behaviour throughout the school at all levels.